 Or… turn yourself into a field mouse and then build the snowman…

-Having just explained one thing (that it is easier to write about something you have experienced than it is to write about something you have not) I would like to say the opposite!
+Having just explained one thing in the previous tip (that it is easier to write about something we have experienced than it is to write about something we have not) I would like to now explain the opposite!

-For certain folk, imagining is easier than recalling.
+For certain writers, imagining is easier than recalling.
 This is mysterious, I grant you.
 But elves know it to be true.

-It is good to get to know yourself as a writer.
-If you suspect you are one of the Tribe of Very Imaginative Types, and you are given the writing prompt:
+If you suspect you are one of these writers, and you are given the writing prompt:

 Describe how to build a snowman